nodejs/node/doc/api/path.markdown

 Returns a path string from an object.
 This is the opposite of [`path.parse`][].

-If `pathObject` has all expected properties, the returned string will be a concatenation of the `dir` property, the platform-dependent path separator, and the `base` property.
+If `pathObject` has `dir` and `base` properties, the returned string will be a concatenation of the `dir` property, the platform-dependent path separator, and the `base` property.

 If the `dir` property is not supplied, the `root` property will be used as the `dir` property.
 However, it will be assumed that the `root` property already